 WIPL-D allows two ways of geometry modelling.
 In a classic way, the user can manually make a single array element and then use Copy manipulation to generate the remaining elements.
-In the described example we have used a second approach where WIPL-D Pro CAD tool is used.
+There is also a second approach where WIPL-D Pro CAD tool is used.
 This tool performs automatic mesh into a simulation ready model.
-The input can be CAD file for import (such as IGES, STEP etc.), or user can model the element electromagnetic modeling of composite metallic and dielectric structures of the array on his own.
+The input can be CAD file for import (such as IGES, STEP etc.), or the user can model the element of the array on his own.
 After the mesh, the user gets simulation ready EM model with the optimum mesh.

-The EM simulation itself consists of four sub-simulations (as described above).
-Each of the sub-simulations requires 59,514 unknowns.
-The recommended hardware platform for this sort of simulation is a regular desktop PC with as many CPU cores as possible (quad core or more recommended), as much RAM (4 GB and more recommended) and at least one inexpensive CUDA enabled GPU card (in this case Nvidia GeForce GTX1080 was used).
-Basically, any modern desktop configuration can be converted into a simulation-ready WIPL-D workstation by adding a single inexpensive GPU card or by having more CPU cores.
-The GPU approach is easier and more affordable.
-On such a PC, the simulation typically lasts around 40 minutes (4 sub simulations, each one taking 10 minutes).
-The chosen steering direction (achieved by setting the generator voltages is 45 degrees.
+This EM simulation consists of four sub-simulations (as described above).
+Each of the sub-simulations requires about 59,500 unknowns.
+The recommended hardware platform for this sort of simulation is a regular desktop PC with as many CPU cores as possible (quad core or more recommended), as much RAM (4 GB and more recommended) and at least one cost-effective CUDA enabled GPU card.